CHILD PROTECTION POLICY

 BTA will ensure that:

-The organisation has a dedicated Child Protection/Welfare Officer, who is in charge of ensuring that the child protection policy and procedures are adhered to.
-That person’s name is Julie Thomas and she can be contacted on 07790 917774 or by email, email@example.com
+The organisation has a dedicated Child Protection/Welfare Officer, who oversees the child protection policy and makes sure the Safeguarding procedures are adhered to.

 In implementing this child protection policy BTA will: